 Randomisation systems and Red Pill systems with a randomisation form can turn randomisation on or off.
-When randomisation is disabled, administrator accounts can still record manual ran-
+When randomisation is disabled, administrator accounts can still record manual randomisations.
+This may be useful, for instance, if offline randomisations have been carried out due to the Sealed Envelope website being unavailable.

-This is a global setting - to stop randomisation at a specific site, edit the site and set Recruiting to No
+This is a global setting - to stop randomisation at a specific site, edit the site and set Recruiting to No.